strangetom/ingredient-parser/docs/source/explanation/foundation.rst

 The two techniques are combined to perform the matching of an ingredient name to an :abbr:`FDC (Food Data Central)` entry.

-First, :abbr:`uSIF (Unsupervised Smooth Inverse Frequency)` is used to down select a list of candidate matches from the full set of :abbr:`FDC (Food Data Central)` entries
+First, :abbr:`uSIF (Unsupervised Smooth Inverse Frequency)` is used to down select a list of *n* candidate matches from the full set of :abbr:`FDC (Food Data Central)` entries

 Second, the fuzzy document distance is calculated for the down selected candidate matches.